 Purple Rain (1984, Albert Magnoli)

 There aren’t any reservations to my love of Prince, but the cutesy “business” that’s always surrounded his career, as with so many other rock & roll icons, is to me a waste of time.
 I’ve never even been a huge fan of his music videos, most of which (in contrast to those of, say, Madonna) are serviceable and little else.
+[2020 note: Who wrote this?
+Surely not me, a person who’s fully aware that culture peaked here.]
 The best way to enjoy Prince is in the moment with his music, or him on stage as a consummate live performer, with no stylistic distractions.
 Sure, Purple Rain has some merit as a piece of pure (and puerile) camp, but such things seem reductive to the extremely imaginative music of a master, a pop genius.
 His music so outpaces his acting and the film itself that the story — about a struggling musician attempting to make waves at a hot Minneapolis nightclub, natch, while besieged by girl troubles (provided by Apollonia Kotero, who admittedly is stunningly beautiful) and a violent father — makes little sense.

 It’s not hard to see the motives behind creating Purple Rain, of course, and not just for Prince himself.
 Seeing a band like Prince & the Revolution is inspiring, enough so that you kind of want there to be some great rock & roll mythology behind it all.
 But a simple performance film would’ve served us better.
 Even the Beatles never dramatized their own “origins,” because they were always conscious of the air of mystery that made them special.
 Would that Prince had done the same.
 Though the iconography of Purple Rain is strong — the music, the sweaty club, the kiss, the woman, the fights, the passion, etc. — it never rises above the awkwardness created by the dichotomy between the talented amateur Prince is depicting himself as here and the enormously brilliant artist he clearly is.
 The whole thing might well have made more sense if Prince wrote underneath his abilities (though thank heavens he didn’t), or if he’d used some of his earlier tunes, which displayed promise without flaunting his future mastery of the form.
 Instead, we have the Revolution constantly being threatened with being kicked out of First Avenue, the club that in real life ushered Prince into prominence, and then they take the stage and play gobsmackingly incredible, advanced tunes like “Computer Blue,” “Darling Nikki,” and “The Beautiful Ones,” and the entire enterprise sort of collapses on itself.